valentin-fngr/Famous-Conv-Archi/README.md

 # Famous-Conv-Archi.-on-MNIST

-#Implementation of famous and state of the art convolutional architectures
+#titre Implementation of famous and state of the art convolutional architectures